hantsy/spring-puzzles/docs/hibernate-reactive.md

 Then let's discuss the second solution.

-Spring uses a `ReactiveAdapterRegistry` to register all reactive streams implementations, such as RxJava 2/3, JDK 9+ Flow, etc. When using the implementer's specific APIs, it will look up the registry and convert it into the standard ReactiveStreams APIs which can be processed by Spring framework.
+Spring interally uses a `ReactiveAdapterRegistry` to register all reactive streams implementations, such as RxJava 2/3, JDK 9+ Flow, etc. When searialzing the implementer's specific APIs, it will look up the registry and convert it into the standard ReactiveStreams APIs which can be processed by Spring framework.

-We'll create a new adapter to register Mutiny APIs.
+We'll create a new adapter to register Mutiny APIs as expected.

 ```java
 @Component